 Advising and Student Responsibility

-Some courses have prerequisites, which are listed in the Courses of Instruction part of this catalog.
+Some courses have prerequisites or corequisites.
 A student may not take a course unless these prerequisites have been met.
-Exceptions can only be made in special cases with the prior consent of the instructor, the department chair, and the dean.
+Exceptions can only be made in special cases with the prior consent of the instructor, the department chair, and the dean controlling the course.

 In a continuous course sequence (such as Writ 101, 102 or Math 261, 262, 263, 264), the prior courses are prerequisite to the subsequent courses unless otherwise stated.
 Thus, a student who has failed one semester of a continuous course sequence may not take a subsequent course in that sequence until the failed course has been passed.
 In the case of modern language sequences (such as Span 101, 102, 201, 202), a student may begin at any level but then must take any subsequent courses in order.